What are our current initiatives?

 - Why is a voucher number important to include in my deposit of a cash expense refund?

 - Refunds related to expenses should always be deposited to the same ChartField from which the original expense was paid.
 Enter the original voucher number, expense report number, or journal ID number in the reference field of the Journal Reference Information Tab when making the deposit.
-Treasury Management must verify the ChartField information on the original expense against the ChartFields in the deposit.
+Banking & Merchant Services must verify the ChartField information on the original expense against the ChartFields in the deposit.

 - How do I order a locked bag?